BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Date-Time Input [d2l-input-date-time]

-The `<d2l-input-date-time>` component consists of a `<d2l-input-date>` and a `<d2l-input-time>` component.
+Use the `<d2l-input-date-time>` component when users need to enter a single date and time, like a due date.
+The component consists of a `<d2l-input-date>` and a `<d2l-input-time>` component.
 The time input only appears once a date is selected.
 This component displays the `value` if one is specified, and reflects the selected value when one is selected or entered.

 Note: All `*value` properties should be in ISO 8601 combined date and time format (`YYYY-MM-DDTHH:mm:ss.sssZ`) and in UTC time (i.e., do NOT localize to the user's timezone).